-There are no undertaking-specific parameters used in the SCR calculation.
+There are no undertaking-specific parameters used in the SCR calculation, but the final amount of the SCR is subject to supervisory assessment.

-The Solvency Capital Requirement has increased from £13.9 million to £14.9 million over the valuation period.
-The primary reason is the amount of business planned to be written in 2020, however, with Covid-19 future premium and thus the SCR could move lower than expected.
+The Solvency Capital Requirement has reduced from £14.9m to £13.7m over the valuation period.
+The primary reason is the amount of business written in 2020.

-The Minimum Capital Requirement has increased in the reporting period from £3.5 million to £3.9 million.
-This is as a result of the increase in the SCR.
+The Minimum Capital Requirement has increased in the reporting period from £3.9m to £4.3m.
+This is as a result of the linear MCR minimum biting.